apache/accumulo-website/_docs-2-0/administration/ssl.md

 ## Client configuration

 To establish a connection to Accumulo servers, each client must also have special configuration.
-This is typically accomplished by [creating Accumulo clients][clients] using `accumulo-client.properties` and setting the following the properties to connect to an Accumulo instance using SSL:
+This is typically accomplished by [creating an Accumulo client][clients] using `accumulo-client.properties` and setting the following the properties to connect to an Accumulo instance using SSL:

 * {% plink -c ssl.enabled %} to `true`